er-arcadio/technical_skills_curriculum/BigO_Lab/README.md

     students = ["Rafael", "Steven", "Manny", "Jeff"]
     print(get_pairs(students))
     ```
-    - How many lines of code will likely be run?
+    - What is the most number of times any one line will be run?
     - As n grows, how will the number of run lines change?

-5. Notice these 2 ways to code the same search function:
+6. Notice these 2 ways to code the same search function:
     ```py
     def findA(n, data):
         for idx, value in enumerate(data):